turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 - Workflow & Professional Habits
 - Reading Code

-One way these concepts are evaluated is via the final graded section:
+And evaluation of these concepts is assisted through the final graded section:
 - Functionality (we can't properly assess the 3 main concepts if there is not enough work to grade)

 ---